 An employer’s pay bill is based on total employee earnings, subject to Class 1 secondary National Insurance contributions (NICs).
 These include employee expenses and benefits.

-The levy will be payable through PAYE, alongside income tax and National Insurance.
+The levy is payable through PAYE, alongside income tax and National Insurance.
 Payment is taken monthly, in real time, so as an employer’s paybill changes each month, so will their levy amount.

 How the levy will work for levy payers

-Although the levy is based on an employer’s full UK pay bill, they will only be able to spend their English proportion on English apprenticeship training.
+Although the levy is based on an employer’s full UK pay bill, they are only able to spend their English proportion on English apprenticeship training.
 The Scottish proportion has not been ring-fenced for training by the Scottish Government, so this money may be lost.

-An employer’s levy payment will be ring-fenced in the form of a digital voucher for them to use from May onwards.
-They will be able to manage this from their digital account.
+An employer’s levy payment is ring-fenced in the form of a digital voucher for them to use.
+They can manage this from their digital account.
 Funds can be used for tuition and assessment costs which are eligible for ESFA funding.
 Unused vouchers will expire after 24 months.

 The government applies a 10% top-up to monthly funds, so for every £1 an employer puts in, they will have £1.10 to spend.

 What’s more, the government are offering an ‘allowance’ of £15,000 to offset levy payments – so an employer has extra money to spend.

 Employers can use their levy money to buy apprenticeship training for employees at all levels and ages, including graduates who may be eligible to apply for an apprenticeship programme if the subject area is different to what they have previously studied.
 What’s more, the money can be used to fund existing employee development, providing they meet the apprenticeship criteria.